raphaelouthier/raphaelouthier.github.io/content/projects/bot/bot_0_intro.md

 Those factors are sometimes antagonist : more secure often implies less performant, and vice versa.
 Before providing an implementation, one must carefully study what their use case is, deduce their performance metric, and then, design how resources should be handled by the kernel based on those axioms.

-If we think about it, investment strategies essentially do two things : consume historical data produced by data providers, and produce trading decisions consumed by the broker.
+If we think about it, investment strategies essentially do two things : consume historical data steamed by data providers, and produce trading decisions consumed by the broker.
 It is the role of the trading bot to allow the strategies to do this in a performant manner.
-Historical data is a shared computational resource, which strategies must have a very fast access to.
+Historical data is a shared computational resource, to which strategies must have a very fast access to.
 The performance metric here is the access speed.
 Trading decisions are rarely made, and involve money and instruments, which must be managed with care.
 The performance metric here is the fault tolerance.

-The same way a kernel aims to provide performant to shared resources, my objective when writing this trading bot was to design a system which allows the easy implementation of complex strategies and that lets them access historical data and manage orders in a performant way.
+The same way a kernel aims to provide performant access to shared resources, my objective when writing this trading bot was to design a system which allows the easy implementation of complex strategies and that lets them access historical data and manage orders in a performant way.

 But enough with the warnings, let's get started.